Foreign Policy & Security

 Panel Discussion: Indian General Election Results

-Join ORF America on the afternoon of Tuesday, June 4th for a panel discussion on the outcome of the 17th Indian General Election between 4:30pm-6:30pm with the following experts:
+On Tuesday, June 4th, ORF America hosted a panel discussion on the results of the 2024 Indian general election with the following experts:

-• Rithika Kumar, Postdoctoral Fellow at the University of Notre Dame and incoming Assistant Professor of Political Science at Rice University.
+• Rithika Kumar, Postdoctoral Fellow at the University of Notre Dame and incoming Assistant Professor of Political Science, Rice University

-• Moderated by Medha Prasanna, Junior Fellow and Program Assistant at ORF America
+• Moderator: Medha Prasanna, Junior Fellow and Program Assistant, ORF America

 View Event →